 Image by yspbqh14 Shutterstock

-Established in AD 850 by the priest Ennin, this complex was expanded by the Ōshu Fujiwara family in the 12th century.
-A total of 300 buildings with 40 temples were constructed.
+Established in AD 850 by the priest Ennin, the Chūson-ji complex was expanded by the Ōshu Fujiwara family in the 12th century.
+A total of three hundred buildings with 40 temples were constructed.
 Ironically, the family's grand scheme to build a Buddhist utopia was destroyed when a massive fire ravaged nearly everything in 1337.
-Only two of the original constructions, the Konjiki-dō and Kyōzō, remain alongside more recent reconstructions.
+Only two of the original structures, the Konjiki-dō and Kyōzō, remain, alongside more recent reconstructions.
 The sprawling site is reached via a steep cedar-lined avenue.